LSBUGPG/DuoShader/Assets/ComponentPackages/DuoShader/Documentation/manual.md

 # DuoShader

-An attempt to create a Duotone / Duoshade effect similar to the old black and white comic book printing technique made famous by Teenage Mutant Ninja Turtles, 1984.
+An attempt to recreate a Duotone / Duoshade effect similar to the old black and white comic book printing technique made famous in Teenage Mutant Ninja Turtles, 1984.

 ![Teenage Mutant Ninja Turtles #1, 1984](./turtles.png)